rakeshrapaka/AI-ML-Course/README.md

 # 🤖 AI/ML Foundations with Drones & Robotics
 ### 📘 GitHub Learning Series

 Welcome to a hands-on, beginner-friendly, and fun-filled journey into the world of **Artificial Intelligence and Machine Learning**—designed especially with **Drones, Robotics**, and **curious minds** in mind.
-This series is crafted by *Rakesh Rapaka*, your friendly neighborhood AI,Robotics enthusiast .
+This series is crafted by [Rakesh Rapaka](https://www.linkedin.com/in/rakeshrapaka/), your friendly neighborhood AI,Robotics enthusiast .

 ---